gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 consensus too early, reducing the influence of the more vocal people in the group and getting input from more withdrawn personalities.

-The participants then gather and present their findings, describing the word on each of their notes in one or two sentences and assigning each note to a retrospective question.
+The participants then gather and present their findings, explaining their notes in one or two sentences and assigning each note to a retrospective question.
 In bigger groups there might be time constraints like "max.
-2-3 items per person"".
+2-3 items per person" or "2 minutes of speaking time per person".

 There are several ways for the participants to present the answers to the
 questions: Do they want to start with the more positive items, to get into